Tatsuya Tsuboi

 Tatsuya Tsuboi (壷井 達也, Tsuboi Tatsuya) is a Japanese figure skater.
-He is the 2023 World University Games silver medalist and 2022 Coupe du Printemps silver medalist.
-He is also the 2022 World Junior bronze medalist and 2018–19 Japan junior national champion.
+He is the 2024–25 Japan national bronze medalist, the 2024 NHK Trophy bronze medalist, the 2023 World University Games silver medalist, and the 2022 Coupe du Printemps silver medalist.

+On the junior level, he is the 2022 World Junior bronze medalist and 2018–19 Japan junior national champion.

 Personal life

 Tatsuya Tsuboi was born in Okazaki, Aichi.
-As of 2022, he is a student at Kobe University.
+As of 2022, he is a student at Kobe University, studying in the International Human Sciences Department.

 Career

 Early career

-Tsuboi began to skate at the age of 7.
+Tsuboi began learning how to skate in 2009 at the age of seven.

 After making his international junior debut at the 2017 edition of the Coupe du Printemps toward the end of the 2016–17 season, Tsuboi made his Junior Grand Prix debut the following autumn, placing fifth at both the 2017 JGP Belarus and 2017 JGP Italy.
-After winning the bronze medal at the 2017–18 Japan Junior Championships, he finished thirteen at the senior level.
+After winning the bronze medal at the 2017–18 Japan Junior Championships, he finished thirteenth at the senior level.
 He returned to the Coupe du Printemps, this time winning gold.

 Tsuboi did not compete on the 2018–19 Junior Grand Prix, but won the junior silver medal at the Asian Open Trophy.
 He won gold at the 2018–19 Japan Junior Championships, and finished seventh at the senior level, as a result of which he was assigned to compete at the 2019 World Junior Championships.
-Tsuboi finished fourteen there.
+Tsuboi finished fourteenth there.
+Then, he was invited to skate in the gala at the 2019 World Team Trophy as the reigning Japan junior national champion.